carlwoodhouse/jquery.cookieBar/README.md

 # jquery.cookieBar

 A simple, lightweight jQuery plugin for creating a notification bar that is dismissable and dismiss is saved by cookie.
-Perfect for implementing the new eu cookielaw!
+Perfect for implementing the new eu cookielaw! - example available on [gh-pages] (http://carlwoodhouse.github.com/jquery.cookieBar)

 Uses: [jQuery.Cookie](https://github.com/carhartl/jquery-cookie) - bundled, no need to reference.